heilaaks/snippy/docs/dev/SCRIBBLING.md

        algorithms and their parameters.
 But here the intention is that the method description explains the complicated parts and the method argument is a short explanation of the pararameters.

+    USING IN LINUX

+    1. Linux more command with ANSI colors

+       Command example below pipes the output to more command.

+       ``python runner search --sall elastic --solutions | more``

+       This leaves `e--` from `--More--` when ANSI colors are used and the printed line length is shorter than the `--More--`.

+       This can be circumvented by using more command options -c or -p.

+       ``python runner search --sall elastic --solutions | more -c`` ``python runner search --sall elastic --solutions | more -p``

+       This is visible at least with Fedora 26 with 'more from util-linux 2.29.1'.
+       The reason for this behaviour is unknown.
+It may be related to color codes that are somehow not the "lenght" of normal characters and cleaning the --More-- text fails.

     === WHITEBOARD ===
     # SECURITY